Hanzhong: Qin and Han dynasties (220 BC – 200 AD)

-Tang, Song, and Yuan dynasties (618-1368)
+Tang, Song, and Yuan dynasties (618–1368)

 In Hanzhong, between the end of the Han dynasty and the beginning of the Tang dynasty there was political turmoil.
 In 784, when the capital, Chang'an (modern Xi'an) was captured, the Emperor Dezong of Tang fled to Hanzhong.
-During the Northern Song dynasty (960 - 1127), however, Hanzhong became economically wealthy with city tax revenue just behind that of regional capitals such as Kaifeng and Chengdu.
+During the Northern Song dynasty (960–1127), however, Hanzhong became economically wealthy with city tax revenue just behind that of regional capitals such as Kaifeng and Chengdu.

-Ming and Qing dynasties, and the present (1368-present)
+Ming and Qing dynasties, and post-imperial era (1368–present)

 In 1331, during the Ming dynasty in the reign of the Hongwu Emperor, extensive renovations were made to Hanzhong's infrastructure.
-This work brought Zanghong to its present layout and form.
+This work brought Hanzhong to its present layout and form.

 The Wanli Emperor (r.
-1572-1620) installed his fifth son, Zhu Changhao (朱常浩), as king of Hanzhong.
+1572–1620) installed his fifth son, Zhu Changhao (朱常浩), as king of Hanzhong.
 Changhao built a large, luxurious palace in what is now the Children's Park.
 The palace's Radiant Glass Wall (玻璃照壁) was demolished during road construction in 1935.
 Since then, a 13.6 m section has been rebuilt on the eastern end of Sanpu Street (伞铺街 (Sǎnpù Jīe)).

 In 1643, Zhu Changhao fled south to Sichuan ahead of Li Zicheng's rebel army.
 As he departed, his Hanzhong palace was looted.
 Qing dynasty historians remembered the massive but empty palace.

-In December 1949, in the Chinese Civil War, Hanzhong was captured by the People's Liberation Army as the Communist Party of China conquered the Kuomintang.
+In December 1949, in the Chinese Civil War, Hanzhong was captured by the People's Liberation Army as the Chinese Communist Party (CCP) expelled the Kuomintang.

 Administration

 The governance of Hanzhong, including the municipal executive, the legislature and the judiciary are located in Hantai District (汉台区).
-The offices of the Communist Party of China and the Public Security Bureau are also located in Hantai District.
+The offices of the CCP and the Public Security Bureau are also located in Hantai District.

 Hanzhong consists two urban districts and nine rural counties.